 - Use these policy templates to restrict access to specific types of Lambda functions.

-A number of AWS customers, including Cox Automotive, deepwatch, Culture Amp, Stedi, and CyberArk utilize the CDK.
+CDK has been utilized by a number of AWS customers, including Cox Automotive, deepwatch, Culture Amp, Stedi, and CyberArk.
 The CDK is utilized to create the application’s infrastructure and application layer components.
 Because of this, developers are able to create apps rapidly without having to master a different framework or language, which result in faster delivery times.

 - Included languages are TypeScript, Python, Java, and C#.